 XOYO is also located in East London.
 It is becoming an electronic hotspot as more and more DJs are deciding to play here.
 Open most nights until 3 am, XOYO’s two rooms playing more commercial music in one and mostly techno in the basement downstairs, the club gives off an air of a dingy.
 As well as, dark dive for the “warehouse” lovers.
 Many people and true clubbers start to choose XOYO over the bigger clubs like Fabric and Ministry of Sound.

 If you are ever in Europe and looking for a club destination, the above ten clubs will deliver your expectations.
-Amazing sound systems, top class DJs, and real party experience for every kind of electronic music preference.
+Amazing sound systems, world-class DJs, and real party experience for every kind of electronic music preference.